Ready to have a baby?

 While it involves various reasons, you can lessen the risk by frequenting prenatal checkups.
 You might have to get more checkups if you are younger than 18 or older than 35 years old as these ages can put you to a higher risk of complicated pregnancy.

-Ask around for an OB who gives free ultrasounds.
-Some OBs have their own ultrasound machines and only you can just pay Php50 per print out.
+Ask around for an OB who gives free ultrasound sessions.
+Some OBs have their own ultrasound machines in their private clinics.
+You will just have to pay Php50 if you want a printout.

-Do not forget to tell your doctor if you have any preexisting medical conditions, or if you are experiencing pain such as throbbing headache, severe toothache, muscle cramps and abdominal pain.
+Do not forget to tell your doctor if you have any pre-existing medical conditions, or if you are experiencing pain such as a throbbing headache, severe toothache, muscle cramps, and abdominal pain.
 A simple pain can be a symptom of an underlying problem.

 Prenatal Medications and Supplements